pulumi/registry/themes/default/content/registry/packages/aws/installation-configuration.md

   - <your-environment-name>
 ```

 You can test that your configuration is working by running the `pulumi up` command.
+This will deploy your AWS resources using the dynamically generated credentials in your environment file.

 {{< notes type="info" >}}
 Make sure that your local environment does not have AWS credentials configured before running this command.
 You can check by running something like the `aws s3 ls` command which should return the following:

 'Unable to locate credentials.
 You can configure credentials by running "aws configure".'
 {{< /notes >}}

+To learn more about projecting environment variables in Pulumi ESC, refer to the [relevant documentation](https://www.pulumi.com/docs/pulumi-cloud/esc/environments/#projecting-environment-variables).